ExceedPrince/Phd_Bar/backend/README.md

 	SENDGRID_API_KEY= An API key from SendGrid to send emails at certain events

 For running the server side you have multiple options, but the most flexible way is open the 'backend' folder, type in the 'npm install' command and then: npm run server
-For running the client side you should open the 'frontend' folder and type in the 'npm install' command and then: npm start

 ## !Important!